Ultimate Lakeville Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-Another measurement shows the value of real estate as a revenue-producing asset — average short-term rental capitalization (cap) rate.
-A rental unit that has a high cap rate as well as charges average market rental rates has a high market value.
-Low cap rates signify higher-priced rental units.
-Divide your estimated Net Operating Income (NOI) by the investment property’s market worth or listing price.
-This shows you a percentage that is the yearly return, or cap rate.
+One metric illustrates the market value of a property as a cash flow asset — average short-term rental capitalization (cap) rate.
+Basically, the less a unit will cost (or is worth), the higher the cap rate will be.
+Low cap rates signify more expensive investment properties.
+The cap rate is computed by dividing the Net Operating Income (NOI) by the listing price or market value.
+This shows you a ratio that is the yearly return, or cap rate.

 Local Attractions